SSpeights/PowerShellGuide/11-psfunctions.md

 # PowerShell Functions

 Functions are reusable pieces of PowerShell code.
-Major advantage of storing PowerShell code in functions over .ps1 scripts is that they can be called in PowerShell from any location in your file structure without entering a path.
+Major advantage of storing PowerShell code in functions over .ps1 scripts is that they can be called in PowerShell from any location in your file structure without entering a path to file.
+In this section we are going to take a short look at functions - how to create them, how to use them and how to persist them for reuse

 There is much more information about functions online and you should definitely take a look at the Microsoft documentation -

 * [Basic function documentation](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_functions?view=powershell-6)
 * [Advanced function documentation](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_functions_advanced?view=powershell-6)

+It is also possible to enter functions at the command prompt, but these functions cannot be used after you close your PowerShell session.
+For you functions to persist you must create a PowerShell Profile.

 ## PowerShell Profile